WASH: Women's empowerment

+A qualitative study in Asutifi North District in Ghana conceptualized empowerment in terms of four major themes: availability of resources, WASH information, social and cultural structures, and agency (the ability to define and act on individual or shared goals, and to put them into effect).

 The Dublin Statement on Water and Sustainable Development in 1992 included "Women Play a central part in the provision management and safeguarding of water" as one of four principles.
-In 1996, Worldbank published a Toolkit on Gender in Water and Sanitation.
+In 1996, the World Bank Group published a Toolkit on Gender in Water and Sanitation.
 Gender-sensitive approaches to water and sanitation have proven to be cost effective.
-Water supply schemes in developing nations have shown higher success when planned and run with full participation of women in the affected communities.

-The United Nations Interagency Network on Women and Gender Equality (IANWGE) established the Gender and Water Task Force in 2003.
-The Task Force became a UN-Water Task Force and took responsibility for the gender component of International Water for Life Decade (2005-1015).
-The task force's mandate ended in 2015.

 History

 The history of water supply and sanitation is the topic of a separate article.

 The abbreviation WASH was used from the year 1988 onwards as an acronym for the Water and Sanitation for Health Project of the United States Agency for International Development.
 At that time, the letter "H" stood for health, not hygiene.
 Similarly, in Zambia the term WASHE was used in a report in 1987 and stood for Water Sanitation Health Education.
 An even older USAID WASH project report dates back to as early as 1981.

 From about 2001 onwards, international organizations active in the area of water supply and sanitation advocacy, such as the Water Supply and Sanitation Collaborative Council and the International Water and Sanitation Centre (IRC) in the Netherlands began to use WASH as an umbrella term for water, sanitation and hygiene.
 WASH has since then been broadly adopted as a handy acronym for water, sanitation and hygiene in the international development context.
 The term WatSan was also used for a while, especially in the emergency response sector such as with IFRC and UNHCR, but has not proven as popular as WASH.